HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 #### **`[Frontend]` Form Builder Module**

 -   **Responsibility**: Provides a rich, interactive user interface for Admins to create, manage, and preview dynamic evaluation form templates.
-This includes defining criteria, adding weighted sections, and managing both Likert-scale and open-ended questions.
-It **must implement an auto-save feature** that periodically saves changes for templates in a `draft` status to prevent data loss during long editing sessions.
+It implements an auto-save feature that periodically saves changes for `draft` templates.
+It **must gracefully handle `409 Conflict` errors** received during auto-save by notifying the user that the form has been updated by someone else and providing a clear action to refresh the data.
--   **Key Interfaces**: A main page at `/admin/form-management` featuring a table of existing templates, and a multi-step wizard or tabbed interface for the form creation/editing process.
+-   **Key Interfaces**: A main page at `/admin/form-management` and a multi-step wizard or tabbed interface for form creation/editing.
--   **Dependencies**: `Form Template Service [Backend]`, `TanStack Query` for all data operations, `shadcn/ui` components.
+-   **Dependencies**: `Form Template Service [Backend]`, `TanStack Query`, `shadcn/ui` components.
--   **Technology Stack**: React, TypeScript, TanStack Query, React Hook Form, Zod, `shadcn/ui` (Table, Stepper, Form), `dnd-kit` (for reordering).
+-   **Technology Stack**: React, TypeScript, TanStack Query, React Hook Form, Zod, `dnd-kit`.

 ---